MIROC-DOC/model_description/org/md_enorg/d-vert.md

 ## Vertical discretization

-According to Arakawa and Suarez (1983),
-Discretize the basic equations vertically by differences.
-The scheme has the following characteristics.
+Following Arakawa and Suarez (1983), the basic equations are discretized vertically by differences.
+This scheme has the following characteristics.

  - Save the total integrated mass